wombat-tech/wombat-sdk-ios/README.md

 ## Usage
 #### Register your app

 Make sure your app is registered prior to executing any requests.
+You can optionally also specify `chainID`.
+If omitted, the wallet will use the **EOS** blockchain as default.

 ```swift
 import WombatAuth